eiguren/intw/tutorials/siesta-intw/Tutorial.md

    siesta2intw.x < siesta2intw.in | tee siesta2intw.out
    ```

    This will create the same files that we have seen in the first examples inside `cu.save.intw`, plus `cu.dyn_q*` files for the dynamical matrices, and `cu.dvscf_q*` and `irrq_patterns.dat` files for the induced potentials and the displacement patterns related to them, respectively.
-Additionally, `qlist.txt` file will also be created, which is needed by intw and contains a list of the irreducible q-points in Cartesian coordinates.
+Additionally, `qlist.txt` file will also be created, which is needed by INTW and contains a list of the irreducible q-points in Cartesian coordinates.

-3. Now that we have all the required information in a format that intw can read, we can run intw's `ep_melements.x` utility to compute the electron-phonon matrix elements.
+3. Now that we have all the required information in a format that INTW can read, we can run INTW's `ep_melements.x` utility to compute the electron-phonon matrix elements.
 But first, let's check `intw.in` file:

    ```
    $ cat intw.in